 But his marriage to his 13 year old cousin would slow his Rock and Roll career for many years.
 When he started making his comeback in the late 60s he started with country music.

-On these pages I will include what I consider the brighter side of Jerry Lee Lewis' career with my favorite country songs by Lewis.
-Just watch and listen to the following video by Lewis on a '70s Hee-Haw show.
+On these pages I will include what I consider the brighter side of Jerry Lee Lewis' career, his country side, with some my favorite country songs by Lewis.
+So, when did his country side begin?

-He never looked better and with this song, and others that followed in the 1970s, you just knew he understood pure traditional country music.
+He never sounded better and with this song, and others that followed in the 1970s, you just knew he understood pure traditional country music.

 I still believe some of his finest work was done during this time period.
 Obviously Jerry Lee really captures the Honky-Tonk sound, making this one of my favorite live performances.

 This live version of his 1968 #4 song sounds so good it almost duplicates the studio recording, even with a couple of minor blips at the beginning of the video.